-NOTE: Once you have entered the IP Address, you will then enter the Netmask.
+NOTE: Once you have enter the IP Address, you will then enter the Netmask.
 The Netmask is a string of number similar to an IP Address, except that it masks or screens out the network part of an IP Address so that only the host computer part of the address remains (for example, 255.255.255.0).

-- Tap the encoder knob.
+11. Tap the encoder knob to select Netmask.

-- The actual Netmask appears.
+The actual Netmask appears.

-- 12. Enter the first number in the Netmask.
+12. Enter the first number in the Netmask.

-- This activates the first octet of the Netmask and clears the rest of the Netmask.
+This activates the first octet of the Netmask and clears the rest of the Netmask.

-- 13. Tap the encoder knob.
+13. Tap the encoder knob.